 To get started, open a title.
 This article will cover the different options available for playing and practicing music after opening a title.
 For information on how to complete an assignment, see this article instead.
-If you want to open titles not assigned by your teacher, you will need a Performer subscription.
-Otherwise, you can only open titles assigned to you by your teacher.
-See Purchasing a Performer subscription for more information.

 See Finding and opening music (Students & Hobbyists) for instructions on locating repertoire.